labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step12.md

 >>>
 ```

-Of course, if you’re up on your list-comprehension fu, you can do the
-whole conversion in a single step using a dict-comprehension:
+Of course, if you're up on your list-comprehension fu, you can do the whole conversion in a single step using a dict-comprehension:

 ```python
 >>> { name: func(val) for name, func, val in zip(headers, types, row) }